Australia’s New Mandatory Data Breach Legislation: How will it impact your business?

-Those who fail to notify the Privacy Commissioner could face fines of $360,000 for individuals and $1.8 million for organizations as well as other penalties covered under the Act.
+Those who fail to notify the Privacy Commissioner could face fines of $360,000 for individuals and $1.8 million for organisations as well as other penalties covered under the Act.

 How to prepare:

-- Ensure your organization has an up to date IT and Data Security policy
+- Ensure your organisation has an up to date IT and Data Security policy

 - Know where your data is and how its secured